Cloud Security Posture Management (CSPM)

 What is Cloud Security Posture Management (CSPM)?

-A Cloud Security Posture Management (CSPM) solution is one that identifies and remediates threats in an enterprise cloud environment.
-It uses automation to handle security risks as quickly as possible, working in concert with developers and IT security teams.
 Other critical functions of CSPM include security risk assessment, incident response, and DevOps integration.
 CSPM solutions are compatible with multi-cloud, hybrid, and containerized cloud environments.

-Why is CSPM important?
+Why is CSPM Important?

-Cloud environments are highly dynamic, with more users deploying resources and services through self-service access.
+CSPM is important because cloud environments are highly dynamic, with more users deploying resources and services through self-service access.
 Unsurprisingly, protecting a cloud infrastructure from cybercriminals is a highly complex process.
 This complexity continues to increase as enterprises now leverage a mix of public, private, hybrid, and multi-cloud architectures.

 Needless to say, old cybersecurity paradigms largely don’t apply to the cloud.
 For instance, because cloud environments don’t have a defined perimeter like older network designs, identity and access management (IAM) is infinitely more challenging.
 Additionally, manual SecOps processes become inefficient at scale.
 Also, the decentralized nature of classic networks provides little visibility for administrators to monitor activity and potential threats.